demon Andromalius Ars Goetia

 Summoning and Rituals

-In the past, people summoned Andromalius mainly to solve crimes.
+In the past, people summoned the demon mainly to solve crimes.
 Magicians practicing Solomonic magic would call on him if they were robbed or thought someone was plotting against them.
 These rituals were usually done in a special, protected space, often using a magic circle to keep the practitioner safe from the demon’s harsh nature.

 These rituals were primarily found in grimoires such as the Lesser Key of Solomon.
 The process involved reciting lengthy conjurations in Latin or English, invoking divine names to compel the Earl to manifest.
 Witches and warlocks of the early modern period were often accused of using such spirits to exact revenge on neighbors.